 In a nutshell

-The Actual CPC that an advertiser pays is based on the weighted average of the bids and Quality Scores of the advertisers ranking below (and includes any applicable service fees).
+The Actual CPC that an advertiser pays is based on the weighted average of the bids and Quality Scores of the advertisers ranking below.
 The weights are based on the incremental performance of the position.

 Here are some examples that explain how this works.
 To simplify them, we'll assume the ads have identical Quality Scores.

 Example: Ad auction for an ad unit that shows one ad

 |Advertiser||Max CPC Bid||Quality Score||Ad Shown?|

 In this example, there are three advertisers with the same Quality Score competing for an ad unit that can show only one ad.
 Alice wins the auction because she is bidding the highest, based on a combination of Max CPC bid and Quality Score.